Solinea/goldstone-server/docs/HACKING.md

 To recover from a wipe-out use git reflog

-> git reflog
+`> git reflog`
-6b0da0d HEAD@{0}: rebase finished: returning to refs/heads/master
+`6b0da0d HEAD@{0}: rebase finished: returning to refs/heads/master`
-6b0da0d HEAD@{1}: pull --rebase --progress --prune --recurse-submodules=on-demand origin: check
+`6b0da0d HEAD@{1}: pull --rebase --progress --prune --recurse-submodules=on-demand origin: check`
-d55ecfb HEAD@{2}: checkout: moving from fed7916169d740644dbbd9ea48e2d2cd510ce32d to master
+`d55ecfb HEAD@{2}: checkout: moving from fed7916169d740644dbbd9ea48e2d2cd510ce32d to master`
-fed7916 HEAD@{3}: commit: more blah stuff.
+`fed7916 HEAD@{3}: commit: more blah stuff.`
-818bf20 HEAD@{4}: commit: incredible stuff I am doing, hopefully won't end up in limbo.
+`818bf20 HEAD@{4}: commit: incredible stuff I am doing, hopefully won't end up in limbo.` ...etc...
-...etc...

 The commit fed7916 is the one I want to merge to master.
 For this, I simply typed:

-> git merge fed7916
+`> git merge fed7916`

 The merge should proceed smoothly if its branched from master.

 ### Merging submodules

-When git drops into conflict resolution mode, it still doesn’t update the submodule pointers, which means that when you commit the merge after resolving conflicts, you run into the same problem as in the previous section i.e. if you forgot to run 'git submodule update', you’ve just reverted any submodulecommits the branch you merged in might have made.
+When git drops into conflict resolution mode, it still doesn’t update the submodule pointers, which means that when you commit the merge after resolving conflicts, you run into the same problem as in the previous section i.e. if you forgot to run `git submodule update`, you’ve just reverted any submodulecommits the branch you merged in might have made.

 Now the two development branches or the developers need to manually merge this conflict.